A Weekend in Boise, Idaho

 Prior to the trip, we had booked a hotel at the Best Western Plus Northwest Lodge, located on the outskirts of Boise in a quiet area right off the freeway.
 A complimentary breakfast and evening wine reception were offered to all guests.
 I have to say this was definitely the nicest Best Western I have stayed at in a while.
 The woody theme was fantastic!
 If you are looking for a nice budget friendly hotel, I highly recommend checking out this Best Western.

-Later that evening, we went to the Idaho Center to see the Ringling Brothers Zing Zang Zoom Circus.
-This was a great show that was surprisingly very entertaining.
+Later that evening, we went to the Idaho Center to see a show.
 The Idaho Center hosts various events throughout the year.
+Check the calendar for upcoming shows/events.

 The next morning after using the hotel fitness center and hot tub, we took a ride over to Julia Davis Park.
 This is a great city park located near the Boise downtown area.
 There are plenty of things to do including tennis courts, paddle boat rentals, and the city zoo.
 From this park, we had access to the Boise greenbelt, a 25 mile long paved biking, walking and jogging path that runs along the Boise River.
 We biked about 20 miles and would have gone farther if it were not for the strong heat that day – 100 degrees!
 This path really is gorgeous and nicely maintained – one of the better paths which I have come across.
 If I lived in the area, I would use it for jogging, biking, or walking daily – that’s for sure!

 The greenbelt follows the course of the Boise River, and is leafy and shaded in most sections.
 However, there were a few parts that were barren and really hot in the extreme heat.
-I would probably recommend doing the path in the fall season as it might get too hot in the summer.
-Plus, I imagine the fall foliage is spectacular with all the trees lining the route.
+I would probably recommend riding along this beautiful path in the fall season as it might get too hot in the summer.
+Plus, I imagine the fall foliage is spectacular with all the leafy trees lining the route.
 The section that goes through Boise State University is especially nice as there are tons of planted trees.
 The only thing we did not like about the path was that it was not marked as well as other paths we have taken.

 The greenbelt is a great place for spotting wildlife, especially during the morning hours!

-Zoo Boise – a tiny zoo, but very well-maintained with a nice diversity of animals!
+Zoo Boise – a tiny zoo, but very well-maintained featuring a nice diversity of animals!
 The perfect break as it is located right on the path!

 Later that night, we made our way to the downtown area to dine at The Melting Pot.
 I highly recommend this restaurant as a fun date night together making fondue.